-This ratio of how much one currency costs to buy another is called the exchange rate and is usually quoted in buy (how much in your currency it will cost to buy) or sell (how much in your currency you will receive if you sell) ratios.
+This ratio of how much a currency costs to buy another is called the exchange rate.
+It’s usually quoted in buy (how much in your currency it costs to buy) or sell (how much in your currency you receive if you sell) ratios.

-Rate providers such as Bloomberg, Reuters, Visa, Mastercard, and banks, all set their own rates, so there’s no one answer; it depends on who you ask.
-Online aggregator sites like Google Finance and Yahoo usually display the mid-market rate as a guide, which is simply the mathematical median of the highest buy and lowest selling rate obtained from various sources.
+Rate providers such as Bloomberg, Reuters, Visa, Mastercard, and banks all set their own rates.
+So there’s no single answer to the question; it depends on who you ask.
+Online aggregator sites like Google Finance and Yahoo usually display the mid-market rate as a guide.
+What’s that you may ask?
+It’s simply the mathematical median of the highest buy and lowest selling rate obtained from various sources.

 The ‘real’ rate?

-The foreign exchange market is made up of millions of traders and bankers buying and selling currencies all the time.
-In this industry, the mid-market rate is meaningless because it is not something that can ever be obtained by either the buying or selling party.
+Millions of traders and bankers buying and selling currencies all the time make up the foreign exchange market.
+In this industry, the mid-market rate is meaningless as it is not something that can ever be obtained by either the buying or selling party.

-As there are different sources of exchange rates from different providers, the rate obtained can vary temporarily, but it generally shouldn’t vary too much.
+As there are different sources of exchange rates from different providers, the rate obtained can vary temporarily.
+However, it generally should not vary much.
 MoneyMatch obtains our exchange rates (mid-rate) from xe.com, which is updated very frequently, 24 hours a day, 7 days a week.